skydiver/laravel-route-blocker/README.md

 ## Installation

-* Require this package in your composer.json and run composer update.
+1. Require this package in your composer.json and run composer update:
 `"skydiver/laravel-route-blocker": "1.0.*"` for Laravel 5.1, 5.2, 5.3
 `"skydiver/laravel-route-blocker": "1.1.*"` for Laravel 5.4